RenderKit/ospray/doc/api.md

 `OSP_FB_VARIANCE` channel.

 Per default the background of the rendered image will be transparent black, i.e., the alpha channel holds the opacity of the rendered objects.
 This eases transparency-aware blending of the image with an arbitrary background image by the application.
-The parameter `bgColor` can be used to already blend with a constant background color (and alpha) during rendering.
+The parameter `backgroundColor` or `map_backplate` can be used to already blend with a constant background color or backplate texture, respectively, (and alpha) during rendering.

 OSPRay renderers support depth composition with images of other renderers, for example to incorporate help geometries of a 3D UI that were rendered with OpenGL.
-The screen-sized [texture] `maxDepthTexture` must have format `OSP_TEXTURE_R32F` and flag `OSP_TEXTURE_FILTER_NEAREST`.
+The screen-sized [texture] `map_maxDepth` must have format `OSP_TEXTURE_R32F` and flag `OSP_TEXTURE_FILTER_NEAREST`.
 The fetched values are used to limit the distance of primary rays, thus objects of other renderers can hide